 The roof was also concrete and is covered with slate tiles imported from Wales (he must have been one of the first to save the Wales).
 The numerous brick chimneys are hand-carved.
 Solid lead rain gutters and leaded windows round out the attention to detail of this grand home.

 In 1955, Ned’s widow subdivided the property and moved to a nearby parcel where she built a retirement home for herself.
 Greystone itself was sold for $2.6 million to a Midwest industrialist, Col. Henry Crown, who owned the Empire State Building.
-His wife, upon hearing of the tragic history of the home (more death foreshadowing), declined to move in and the mansion was abandoned for nearly ten years.
+Upon hearing of the tragic history of the home (more death foreshadowing), his wife declined to move into the mansion, and it was abandoned for nearly ten years.

-On April 23, 1976, Greystone was added to the Department of Interior’s National Register of Historic Places.
-The parking lot at the mansion now covers the reservoir.
-The site continues to serve as the City of Beverly Hills’ largest reservoir.
+On April 23, 1976, the Department of Interior’s National Register of Historic Places added the Greystone Mansion to its national registry.
+The parking lot at the mansion now covers the reservoir which is the largets in the city of Beverly Hills.